randyzwitch/RSiteCatalyst/README.md

 RSiteCatalyst
 ===============

 R client library for the Adobe Analytics 1.4 API.
-RSiteCatalyst v1.4 is still in development.
-Use at your own risk during the development staage, and please submit bug reports and/or pull requests for any issues!

 Once finalized, full documentation will be created and posted at the following location:
 [http://randyzwitch.github.io/RSiteCatalyst/](http://randyzwitch.github.io/RSiteCatalyst/)